Top Ten Questions to Ask a Web Designer

 6. Who owns the site design when it’s done?

-However, if there are any proprietary software systems involved (like content management systems, analytical apps, etc.) then you won’t have access to, nor own, the code or design involved with these.
+However, if there are any proprietary software systems involved (like content management systems, analytical apps, etc.) then you will not have access to, nor own, the code or design involved with these.

 7. Can I add to the site in the future?